 Located along the James River in downtown Richmond, Belle Isle is a great place for people with a love for the outdoors, granting them the opportunity to view wildlife in its natural habitat.
 From wooded areas to mountain biking trails, interpreted historical sites, a granite wall for rock climbing and wheelchair-accessible fishing at the quarry pond, guests have a variety of options to choose from.

 From Belle Isle, visitors can see historic sites like Hollywood Cemetery, Tredegar Iron Works, and the downtown Richmond city skyline.
 Belle Isle has many bike trails around the island and a small cliff used for rock-climbing demonstrations.
-Large, flat rocks surrounding the island make for good sunbathing, but the water is rough around the rapids and not suitable for swimming.
+Large, flat rocks surrounding the island make for good sunbathing, but the water is rough around the rapids and unsuitable for swimming.
 Children should be supervised.
+Belle Isle is managed by the James River Park System.
+Please follow park rules at all times.

 Belle Isle also features a bicycle skills area, perfect for honing the mountain bike techniques needed to tackle the more than 22 miles of trails around the city.